rdoetjes/tuts/netcalc/README.md

 Go is well-suited for teaching these concepts because of its:
 - Clean and readable syntax but lower level than Python
 - Strong emphasis on low-level operations
+- Demonstration of pointers and dereferencing pointers (transferable to C/C++)

 ## How to Use